-This has a list of all integrated stores with product data i.e., the total number of products, mapped products, and unmapped products.
-Here you will have two options which will navigate you to the ‘Add store’ page and ‘Map Products’ page.
+This has a list of all integrated Shopify stores with product data i.e., the total number of products, mapped products, and unmapped products.
+Here you will have two options that will navigate you to the ‘Add store’ page and ‘Map Products’ page.

 Graphical representations of stores added:

-Next, to the ‘All stores’ section, you will have this graphical representation showing all the stores integrated with the mapped/unmapped/total products information.
+Next, to the ‘All stores’ section, you will have this graphical representation showing all the stores integrated with the mapped/unmapped/total product information.
 Refer to the image below:

 It will show the mapping between integrated stores i.e., how many products are mapped/unmapped between two stores.

 About A to Z Multistore Sync:

 This will give you a brief about the Multistore Sync app with two options i.e., View App Features and Take a Tour.